vendasta/marketplace-documentation/docs/Guides/oauth2.md

 | `target-element-class(optional)`                  | This field can help overcome css conflicts with the NavBar.
 It allows you to specify an element that has a **unique** class.
 If the element with this class exists on the page at the time the NavBar is called to render the bar, it will place the bar directly above the target element|

 ### Product url contextualization
+In the case that a user has bookmarked your product's dashboard url unless you have something identifying a) That this is a Vendasta account & b) what account it is you are unable to properly authorize the request.

+### In Product Purchases
+To ensure all purchases are centralized for our Partner, any purchase related to a Vendor product must be accomplished through the Vendasta platform.

+If your product has CTAs for in-product purchases, including upgrades, or Add-on purchases these CTAs need to be:
+a) Hidden completely
+b) OR or have any actual purchase capabilities remove, and the copy made to be 'generic' - simply directing the user to purchase the sku without actually referencing them to where they may do so.

 ## Adjustments for muliple Products